txerpa/dj-tximmutability/docs/index.md

 instance.save()
 ```

-Code that not executes the above rule.
+Code that does not execute the above rule.
 ```python
 queryset = Article.objects.all()
 queryset.update(name="-")  # excluded field